xiz2008shy/aop-mask/README.md

 >Turn on AopMask, and a method will be divided into 5 sequential execution nodes BEFORE_PRE_HANDLE -> PRE_HANDLE -> HANDLE -> POST_HANDLE -> AFTER_POST_HANDLE <br>
  The original target method will be executed in the HANDLE node.
- When AopMask is used, it usually operates in four nodes: BEFORE_PRE_HANDLE, PRE_HANDLE, POST_HANDLE, AFTER_POST_HANDLE, and the HANDLE node is usually unchanged.
+ In AopMask, it usually operates in four nodes: BEFORE_PRE_HANDLE, PRE_HANDLE, POST_HANDLE, AFTER_POST_HANDLE, and the HANDLE node is usually unchanged.

 新增功能 new features